Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 The founder of the Japanese Jōdo Shinshū (浄土真宗) School of Buddhism led a life full of tribulations.

-In frustration, Shinran retreated to Rokkaku-dō Temple to mediate.
+In frustration, Shinran retreated to Rokkaku-dō Temple to meditate.
 It was here that he supposedly experienced a vision of Avalokitesvara.
 The bodhisattva, in the form of legendary Prince Shotoku, directed Shinran to meet Hōnen (法然), another disillusioned monk.

 In 1207, Shinran met his next major hurdle in enlightenment when nembutsu was banned by the Shogunate.
 Defrocked and exiled to remote Echigo (modern-day Niigata), Shinran renamed himself as the “foolish, bald one,” but continued to propagate his beliefs in nembutsu and salvation for all.
-He enjoyed significant popularity with the commoners of the countryside.
+He soon enjoyed significant popularity with the commoners of the countryside.

 5. Nichiren (日蓮), Ad 1222–1282

 Nichiren, the founder of Japanese Nichiren Buddhism (日蓮仏教), is one of the most controversial historical Japanese religious leaders.
 If not the most.

 During his lifetime, he was notorious for his unapologetic views towards other schools of Japanese Buddhism.
 Vice versa, his staunch belief in possible enlightenment for all resonated with the common people.
 Nichiren’s doctrines also created a form of Buddhism practice that was far more accessible to commoners.